 We’ll help you understand the issues surrounding this form of absence, before offering some tips on how you can fortify your business against serious disruption.

-The National Institute for Health and Care Excellence (NICE) has a few guidelines concerning long term sickness.
+The National Institute for Health and Care Excellence (NICE) has a few guidelines concerning long-term sickness.
 For them, a period of absence that lasts anything up to four weeks counts as a short-term sickness.
-Long term sickness is a period of absence that lasts four or more weeks.
-This could include several episodes of absence, each lasting less than four weeks, which they define as recurring short-term sickness absence.
+Long-term sickness is a period of absence that lasts four or more weeks.
+This could include several episodes of absence, each lasting less than four weeks, which they define as recurring short-term sickness absences.

 Four weeks is a long time in the workplace.
 If an employee misses two or three weeks of work, the cost to your business could be immense.
 Indeed, one organisation worked out that each sick day costs employers £107.85.
 So if an employee misses four weeks of work, it could cost your business £2,157.
 And according to NICE, that would be classed as a “short-term absence”!

 It’s perhaps for this reason that some organisations are a lot more stringent when it comes to defining extended sickness.
-The CIPD, for example, considers any condition that causes eight consecutive days of absence as a long term sickness.
+The CIPD, for example, considers any condition that causes eight consecutive days of absence as a long-term sickness.
 This makes sense, as it’s usually after a week of absence that many employers demand to see a doctor’s note, which employees can easily receive if they use an online doctor service.

 You’re in charge of defining your absence policy, and you’re responsible for ensuring they’re effectively communicated to every level of your organisation.

 How much is each employee’s day worth to you?
-How much would each day lose cost you?
+How much would each day cost your business?
 At what point would a period of absence start to become a real problem, as opposed to an inconvenience?

-What Sort of Conditions Can Result in Long Term Sickness?
+What Sort of Conditions Can Result in Long-Term Sickness Absence?

 There’s a lot in that list that you might expect to see, like back pain, musculoskeletal injuries, chronic conditions like asthma, acute conditions like heart attacks, and severe cases of common illnesses like colds and headaches.